 On launch, the publisher sent copies of the book to several well-read bloggers and a couple published reviews on their websites, which was good exposure to a new audience.

-Additionally, I benefit from exposure through JKP’s social media accounts, because every now and then they promote my book to their 272,000 Facebook fans and 10,000 Twitter followers across their various accounts.
+Additionally, I benefitted from exposure through JKP’s social media accounts, because when the book was launched they promoted it to their 272,000 Facebook fans and 10,000 Twitter followers across their various accounts.
 That’s exposure I could never have dreamed of achieving as a self-published author!

 Cons: But of course with added exposure comes the possibility that negative feedback could arise – the more people know about your book, the more critics you have!
 Shortly after the book was published there was an explosion of outrage about the title on JKP’s Facebook page.
 As a self-published author I’d encountered maybe three or four people who disliked the “boy from hell” idea; now I was being attacked by dozens of people in a very public arena!
 It was a difficult experience as some of the comments were quite personal.
 Fortunately friends and family supported me, as did Jessica Kingsley themselves, who were great about the whole thing and even encouraged me to blog about why I called the book what I did.
 But after three years of generally hearing only good things about the book, it was a real shock to be exposed in this way.

-Also, I’ve been a bit disappointed with the overall marketing for the book.
+Also, I’ve been very disappointed with the overall marketing for the book.
 I have heard over and over that even when you are traditionally published, and you’re handing over most of your royalties to the publisher, you don’t get much back in terms of marketing, and that does seem to be the case.
-Before the book was launched I filled in a big form listing websites, publications and organisations that might be interested in promoting it or interviewing me, but as yet I haven’t received any sort of promotion in those areas at all.
-In fact, I’ve had less media exposure since being traditionally published than I was as a self-published author, when I was on local and national radio, in local press and even in Bella magazine!
-In part it’s my fault – I’ve not been promoting the book as much as I used to, and other stuff has got in the way of business this year, but I was also expecting more of a marketing push from the publishers.
+Before the book was launched I filled in a big form listing websites, publications and organisations that might be interested in promoting it or interviewing me, but as far as I can tell I never received any sort of promotion in those areas at all.
+In fact, I’ve had less media exposure since being traditionally published than I was as a self-published author, when I was on local and national radio, in local press, on Sky News and Channel Five and even in Bella magazine!
+In part it’s my fault – I’ve not promoted the book as much as I used to (and there’s a reason for that – which I’ll explain later), but I was also expecting more of a marketing push from the publishers.

 Cons: None – except that actually, I haven’t really seen a huge amount of difference in people’s responses to either the book or me as an author since the second edition came out.

-Cons: Based on my admittedly limited experience, income/profit is where traditional publishing falls down compared to self-publishing.
-Let me explain how it has been working for the past three years.
+Cons: Based on my experience, income/profit is where traditional publishing falls down compared to self-publishing.
+Let me explain how it worked for the first three years, when my book was self-published.
 Every month, without fail, CreateSpace and Kindle would work out the royalties on copies sold and put some money into my bank account.
 I was earning around 35% commission on paperback copies, and 70% on Kindle sales.
 The amounts varied, but on average it worked out at about £150 a month, which was very nice to get, as it basically paid the utility bills each month!
 (I also got a payment every quarter from Smashbooks for sales of the Nook/Sony Ereader/iBooks formats, but this was literally pounds each quarter.
-Kindle has definitely won the war when it comes to ebooks.)
+Kindle definitely won the war when it came to ebooks.)

 I also bought books at trade price (under £3 a copy) that I sold at speaking and networking events, via eBay and Amazon Marketplace, and via the ADDISS website.
 I didn’t make a lot of sales this way, but again there was a regular drip of money coming in.

-Pros: As I mentioned earlier, I’ve been lucky in that JKP gave me a lot of control over the look of the book, which I really appreciated.
+Pros: As I mentioned earlier, I was lucky in that JKP gave me a lot of control over the look of the book, which I really appreciated.
 However…

-Cons: I’ve never thought of myself as a control freak but I have realised that, when it comes to my book, I am one!
-One of the toughest parts of switching from self-publishing to traditional publishing has been the lack of control I’ve had over my sales figures and pricing.
+Cons: I’ve never thought of myself as a control freak but I have realised that, when it comes to my books, I am one!
+One of the toughest parts of switching from self-publishing to traditional publishing is the lack of control I have over my sales figures and pricing.
 Let me explain.

 I was also in control of my pricing – I could raise or lower prices whenever I wanted and use Kindle’s promotional tools to run countdown sales or giveaways.
 I often timed these to coincide with events like National ADHD Week or family birthdays, or to promote other services I was running, like my ADHD parenting course.

 Now, however, I don’t have any control over price or sales figures at all.
-I have been informed that I sold around 500 books in the first six weeks, which is great, but it’s been out for four months now and I have no idea how sales are going.
+I was informed that I sold around 500 books in the first six weeks, which was great, but since then I only find out how many sales I have made every six months (and in fact for the last few years I don’t even get sales figures, just a small bank deposit).
 I used to be able to tell you exactly how many copies I’d sold – now I don’t have a clue.
-Every now and then I check the position in the Amazon charts for its category, and usually it’s around 250th, but every now and then there’s a surge – it made it into the top 20 one weekend and I have no idea how or why!
+Every now and then I check the position in the Amazon charts for its category, and for a long while it was stuck around 250th (much lower now though), but every now and then there’s a surge – it made it into the top 20 one weekend and I have no idea how or why!
 And I don’t have any control over pricing either.
-Personally I think the Kindle edition is way too expensive at £6.99 and I would never buy a Kindle book at that price.
+Personally I think the Kindle edition is way too expensive at £9.49; I would never buy a Kindle book at that price.
 Maybe it’s deliberate, to persuade people to go for the paperback version instead – but my ethos was always to make it affordable, so the Kindle version was never more than £2.99 (and often much cheaper).
 And of course I can’t do giveaways any more because control of pricing lies with the publisher…

-So do I think it was worth handing my book over to a traditional publisher, or should I have continued to be a self-published author?
+So do I think it was worth handing my book over to a traditional publisher, or should I have continued to self-publish it?
 It’s a tough one!
 I do love the fact that I am a “proper” published author now, though I think that’s very much an “in my head” perception rather than anything else, because certainly no one ever criticised me for self-publishing in the first place.
-I love that I am part of the JKP brand because they are a publisher I admire, I own many of their books and I am proud to have been chosen by them.
+I love that I am part of the JKP brand because they are a publisher I admire; I own many of their books and I am proud to have been chosen by them.
 And the new book looks great, much better than the original, though there was nothing wrong with that either.

 The issue of lack of control, lack of access to sales figures and being somewhat in the dark about how sales are going – and what’s influencing them – is a problem, and one I’ve struggled to deal with, but it’s just the way it is, I guess.
 And when I did ask the publisher how many I’d sold on launch, they were quick to tell me – though I know they don’t get info from suppliers on a regular basis, so there’s only so much info they can pass on.

-And of course I do acknowledge that I am very lucky to have been offered a contract, because many many authors try for years to get publishing deals.
+Of course, I do acknowledge that I am very lucky to have been offered a publishing contract, because many authors try for years to get a deal.
 So on balance, yes I am glad I opted to be traditionally published, because it certainly gives me added kudos as an author.
 After all, they didn’t have to choose to publish my book!
-But I’m not sure if I’d do it again, and I’m not sure if it would be right for everyone.
+But I don’t think I will ever do it again, and I’m not sure if it would be right for everyone.